CloudCoinConsortium/CloudBank-V1/README.md

 Trusted transfer is designed to be a connection-orientated way to send CloudCoins from receiver to sender and allowing a trusted third-party server to authenticate the coins in between.

+Type:
+1. authenticate_and_forward.
+Checks the coins to see if they are authentic and then sends them to the reciever.
+2. just_change.
+Breaks the notes into smaller denominatoins.
+3. scramble.
+Exchanges a note for another note of the same denomination (just different serial number)

 Internal modes of operation

 The transfer can operate under four modes: